ethanmoffat/EndlessClient/README.md

 Note that the game client requires some additional files to be copied to the *bin* directory before the game will successfully launch:

-1. Download the Endless Online client from [www.endless-online.com](http://files.endless-online.com/EOzipped028.zip)
+1. Download the Endless Online client from [www.endless-online.com](http://cache.tehsausage.com/EOzipped028.zip) - link changed due to recent "upheaval" / database hack of main server
 2. Copy the data, gfx, mfx, and sfx folders from the linked ZIP archive to the output bin directory before running the game.
 Otherwise it will fail to launch.
 3. Create an additional folder in the bin directory called Config.
 Copy the [sample configuration from below](#SampleConfigFile) into a file named settings.ini within this directory.
 Note that the original client had a setup.ini; this has been renamed to settings.ini.
 4. Any other files will be downloaded or created as needed (pub, maps, and friend.ini/ignore.ini)